jfcere/ngx-markdown/README.md

 ## Configuration

-> :warning: Sanitization of parsed markdown is not enabled by default which can expose your application to XSS vulnerabilities.
-It is recommended that you enable it by setting `sanitize: true` through [markedOptions](#markedoptions) when importing `MarkdownModule`.
-:soon: _Take note that sanitization will be enabled by default on next major update._

 ### Main application module

 You must import `MarkdownModule` inside your main application module (usually named AppModule) with `forRoot` to be able to use `markdown` component and/or directive.